Tom-Mumby/Language-model-text-generator/README.md

 ## Output

 As the training runs, at each epoch the validation loss and accuracy is calculated.
 These are presented in a graph along with how the training step size changes.
+In order to smooth the training loss a [Savitzky–Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter) is applied.

 ![image](docs/graph_example.png)

 Above is an example of a graph produced, in this case fine-tuning [shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt).
-The best results are after 4 epochs, this is confirmed by the values printed to screen, shown below with some generated text.
-This data is also saved in the model directory.
+The best accuracy is found after 4 epochs, this is confirmed by the values shown.
+Below is an example of some generated text.

 ![image](docs/output_example.png)

 ## Acknowledgments
-The scripts here are drawn from the [run_clm.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py) script provided as an example from Hugging Face.
-The generation aspect is explained Patrick von Platen in [this tutorial](https://huggingface.co/blog/how-to-generate) and explanation of more the topics can be found [here](https://huggingface.co/course/chapter1/1).
-Finally, [The Hundred-Page Machine Learning Book by Andriy Burkov](https://www.waterstones.com/book/the-hundred-page-machine-learning-book/andriy-burkov/9781999579517) I found very helpful.
+Parts of the [train.py](train.py) and [preprocess.py](preprocess.py) script are drawn from the [run_clm.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py) script provided as an example from Hugging Face.
+Where this is true is show in the comments.

+A tutorial on transformers and language modelling can be found [here](https://huggingface.co/course/chapter1/1).
+Using an obtained model to generate text is explained by Patrick von Platen in [this tutorial](https://huggingface.co/blog/how-to-generate).
+Finally, [the Hundred-Page Machine Learning Book by Andriy Burkov](https://www.waterstones.com/book/the-hundred-page-machine-learning-book/andriy-burkov/9781999579517) is very helpful.

+## Licence
+Apache License - Version 2.0